ALimodeproxram123/Mode/MyBook/README.md

 ## Installation

-You can install the package using pip:
+You can install the package using pip